CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_nvme_raid_configuration.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `controller_dn`:(string) The storage controller Dn Name for which Nvme RAID is created at endpoint.
 * `controller_moid`:(string) The storage controller Moid for which Nvme RAID creation is supported.
+* `controller_series`:(string) Describes series of the installed controller.
+This will be used in the activation step after reboot to calculate the different parameters w.r.t specific controller series.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `mod_time`:(string) The time when this managed object was last modified.